Tommy Baldwin Racing: Car No. 37 History

-Additional cars

 In mid-2012, TBR announced a partnership to provide technical assistance and cars to former driver Larry Gunselman's Max Q Motorsports.
 Max Q had started the year with Mike Wallace (1 race) and Timmy Hill drivers in a partnership with Rick Ware Racing, but Hill struggled to qualify for races leading Max Q to break off the partnership in April and sending Hill back to RWR in the Nationwide Series.
 J. J. Yeley was hired by TBR to drive for Max Q. Regular TBR driver Dave Blaney also ran one race for Max Q. Yeley moved to TBR's No. 36 car in 2013, while Max Q shut down.

 At the 2013 Sonoma race, with Yeley's usual No. 36 being piloted by Victor Gonzalez Jr. for the weekend, TBR used its partnership to field the No. 37 for him with Gunselman listed as an owner.
 The team was a late entry, however, with neither Yeley or the No. 37 team receiving points for the race, as the No. 37 car started last and finished 42nd.

 In 2014, TBR took full ownership of the No. 37, fielding it as a third team starting at Indianapolis.
 2000 Champion Bobby Labonte drove the first race for the team at the Brickyard with longtime TBR supporter Accell Construction.
 Labonte failed to qualify on speed, using a champion's provisional to make the race.
 The next week at Pocono, Dave Blaney returned to the team for the first time since entering semi-retirement.
 The No. 37 also ran with Blaney at Michigan and Bristol.
 Former TBR driver Mike Bliss drove the No. 37 at Atlanta and Richmond.
 The team ran a total of ten races with those three drivers, finishing the season 46th in owners points.
 Their best finish of 26th came at Pocono with Blaney driving.
 The team shut down following the season.

 Car No. 37 results

-TBR provided cars and technical assistance to Premium Motorsports, fielding the No. 98 car out of their shop for the Fall 2015 races at Loudon and Homestead with TBR development driver Ryan Preece.